le0kar0ub1/Eternity_x64/README.md

 ## EPILOGUE

-_Eternity is in development._
+_Eternity developpment has been stopped._

-sure you want the QEMU technical documentation: https://qemu.weilnetz.de/doc/qemu-doc.html
+sure you want the [QEMU technical documentation](https://qemu.weilnetz.de/doc/qemu-doc.html)